libdebug/libdebug/docs/basics/control_flow_commands.md

     ```python
     d.cont()
     ```

-!!!
-INFO "Script execution"
-    Please note that, after resuming execution of the tracee process, the script will continue to run.
-This means that the script will not wait for the process to stop before continuing with the rest of the script.
-If the next command is a **libdebug** command that requires the process to be stopped, the script will then wait for a [stopping event](../../stopping_events/stopping_events) before executing that command.

     For example, in the following script, **libdebug** will not wait for the process to stop before checking d.dead.
 To change this behavior, you can use the `wait()` command right after the `cont()`.
     ```python